 The Board of Directors defines the general principles for Danske Bank's operations.
-Its key responsibilities include assessing strategic risks and opportunities and appointing the Executive Board.
+Its key responsibilities include assessing strategic risks and opportunities and appointing the Executive Leadership Team.
 The Board has eight members elected by the general meeting and four members elected by our employees.

 The Risk Committee operates as a preparatory committee for the Board of Directors with respect to Danske Bank’s risk management and related matters.
 The committee advises the Board of Directors on Danske Bank’s risk profile, risk culture, risk appetite, risk strategy and risk management framework.

 Meetings attended in 2018

 |Karsten Dybvad||1/1 (joined as chairman in December 2018)|